WolframResearch/LibraryLinkUtilities/docs/modules/wstp.rst

 Each call to WSTP API has its return status checked.
 An exception is thrown on failures which carries some debug info to help locate the problem.
 Sample debug info looks like this::

-	Error code reported by MathLink: 48
+	Error code reported by WSTP: 48
-	"Unable to convert from given character encoding to MathLink encoding" Additional debug info: WSPutUTF8String
+	"Unable to convert from given character encoding to WSTP encoding" Additional debug info: WSPutUTF8String